 Keep a mobile phone, evidence of the abuse, and other important documents close at hand.
 If you have to leave instantly in order to escape the abuse, you’ll need to take with you evidence of the abuse and important documents, such as a passport and driver’s license.
 It may be safer to keep these items outside of the home.

 Obtain advice from a domestic violence program or legal aid resource about getting a restraining order or order of protection against your partner and, if necessary, seeking temporary custody of your children.

 Moving on from an abusive relationship

 Support from family and friends as well as counseling, therapy, and support groups for domestic abuse survivors can help you move on from an abusive relationship.
-You or your children may struggle with upsetting emotions or feel numb, disconnected, and unable to trust other people.
+You may struggle with upsetting emotions or feel numb, disconnected, and unable to trust other people.
 After the trauma of an abusive relationship, it can take a while to get over the pain and bad memories but you can heal and move on.

-Even if you're eager to jump into a new relationship and finally get the intimacy and support you've been missing, it's wise take things slowly.
+Even if you're eager to jump into a new relationship and finally get the intimacy and support you've been missing, it's wise to take things slowly.
 Make sure you're aware of any red flag behaviors in a potential new partner and what it takes to build healthy, new relationships.